imjoy-team/ImJoy/web/public/docs/getting_started.md

 2. Complex computional tasks can be implemented in plugins, which run in the **Plugin Engine**.
 The latest release of the plugin engine is available together with installation  instructions on [GitHub](https://github.com/oeway/ImJoy-Engine/releases).
-    The plugin engine will try to upgrade itself from Github when it starts.
+    The plugin engine will try to upgrade itself from GitHub when it starts.
     Packages are managed by `conda` and `pip` which provides access to the entire Python ecosystem.